amit0523/how-to-do-secure-coding-and-create-secure-software/README.md

 Now, in the following text, the word function will mean both function and method.

-I am listing the four main points of secure coding below.
+I am listing the five main points of secure coding below.
 These points are applicable to almost all languages.

 1. The first point is that all the arguments to your function should be checked